-- In order to compare the model evolution to field data, we made a comparison between the simulated profiles 26 days after a flood layer deposition and data collected in the Rhône prodelta in December 2008 (observed data collected 26 days after a cevenol flood).
-During this flooding period, riverine discharge delivered $0.4 \times 10^6$ t of sediment which amounted to approximately 10 cm of sediment deposited in the site A of depo-center (Fig. 4). - The general pattern of the simulated profile agrees well with the observed data (Fig. 4).
-The newly introduced organic carbonrich sediment resulted in rapid oxygen consumption.
-The data for Total organic carbon (TOC) shown in Figure 4 suggests a good agreement with the model, with high TOC (2.5 - 2.0 wt%) deposited at the upper 10 cm.
-26 days after the flood, the oxygen concentration dropped from 250 $\mu$ M at the new sediment interface to nearly zero at 0.2 cm depth, and oxygen may have already returned to pre-flood levels; the simulated porewater profile was within the data's range (Fig. 4).
-The model diffusive flux of oxygen at this period was 18 mmol m-2 d-1 while the measured DOU flux was 16.6 ± 2.9 mmol m-2 d-1. - 455 Overall the Model-Data trend was satisfactory with observed depth distribution of sulfate $(SO_4^{2-})$ 26 days after the flood event fitted well, without much parameter fine-tuning.
-Only the sedimentation rate of the sediment was changed from 0.027 to 0.06 $cm \ d^{-1}$ in order to match the observed distribution at depth.
+In order to compare the model evolution to field data, we made a comparison between the simulated profiles 26 d after a flood layer deposition and data collected in the Rhône prodelta in December 2008 (observed data collected 26 d after a Cevenol flood).
+During this flooding period, riverine discharge delivered $0.4 \times 10^6 t$ of sediment which amounted to approximately 10 cm of sediment deposited in the site A of depocenter (Fig. 4).

+The general pattern of the simulated profile agrees well with the observed data (Fig. 4).
+The newly introduced organic carbon-rich sediment resulted in rapid oxygen consumption.
+The data for total organic carbon (TOC) shown in Fig. 4 suggest a good agreement with the model, with high TOC (2.5 wt %-2.0 wt %) deposited at the upper 10 cm.
+Twenty-six days after the flood, the oxygen concentration dropped from 250 $\mu M$ at the new sediment interface to nearly zero at 0.2 cm depth, and oxygen may have already returned to pre-flood levels; the simulated porewater profile was within the data's range (Fig. 4).
+The model diffusive flux of oxygen at this period was 18 mmol m $^{-2}$ d $^{-1}$ while the measured DOU (diffusive oxygen uptake) flux was $16.6\pm2.9\,\mathrm{mmol}\,\mathrm{m}^{-2}\,\mathrm{d}^{-1}.$

+Overall, the model-data trend was satisfactory with observed depth distribution of sulfate ( $SO_4^{2-}$ ) 26 d after the flood event fitted well, without much parameter fine-tuning.
+Only the sedimentation rate of the sediment was changed from 0.027 to 0.06 cm d-1 in order to match the observed distribution at depth.
 Sulfate reduction was high in the new layer.
-However, below the flood layer, the $SO_4^{2-}$ concentration in the data seem to asymptote to a value of 10 mM at 25 cm, while the model simulates complete sulfate depletion below 20 cm (Fig. 4). - 460 The DIC profile shows a similar trend to the data collected after the flash flood.
+However, below the flood layer, the $SO_4^{2-}$ concentration in the data seem to asymptote to a value of 10 mM at 25 cm, while the model simulates complete sulfate depletion below 20 cm (Fig. 4).

+The DIC profile shows a similar trend to the data collected after the flash flood.
 Within the depth interval of data, the model tends to follow the data.
 It drifts at lower depths, on the other hand, by overestimating the concentration of DIC observed at deeper layers.
 Similarly, the modelled $NH_4^+$ shows a gradual increase with depth, and the model overestimates the production of $NH_4^+$ below 15 cm (Fig. 4).

-Figure 4: Model and observation depth profile of TOC (%), $SO_4^{2-}$ , DIC, $NH_4^+$ and $O_2$ for November/December Event in Station A (Rhône Prodelta).
-The green and red dashed lines depict the vertical depth profile of the model before (3 days) and after (1 day) the flood deposit.
-The blue solid line represents the model result on the day the observations were collected (26 days after the flood, as indicated by the black circle).